MichaelMandel26/beam/README.md

 ## What is Beam?

-Beam an interface on top of the Teleport CLI.
+Beam is an interface on top of the Teleport CLI.
 It uses skim, a fuzzy finder written in Rust, to provide a nice interface for searching and filtering.

 ## Table of Contents
 - [Beam](#beam)